MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - In Dropbox, shared folders without an owner were making transfers fail at the containing folder.
 This is now fixed by letting the transfers traverse everything except those problematic folders (as opposed to their containing folders).
 Shared folders can have no owner because the original owner is no longer part of the Dropbox business account.
 Users are properly informed of this through the corresponding entry in the user log.
 - In Dropbox, archived Team Folders would make a transfer fail when listing the containing folder.
 This has now been fixed and archived Team Folders are handled properly.
-- Transferring Google Documents out of Google Drive or G Suite (Admin) was previously restricted to documents at most 10MB in size.
+- Transferring Google Documents out of Google Drive or G Suite (Admin) was previously restricted to documents at most 10 MB in size.
 This restriction is no longer in place and users should be able to export larger Google Documents into their Office 365 counterparts.
 - There was an issue where users could not create folders at the root of a Single User connector.
 This has been fixed and users should be able to create folders at the root of Single User connectors now.
 - Connectors were not being deleted immediately when the user deleted their account.
 Instead, connectors would get deleted when the account retention policy monitor would clean them up.
 This has been changed so that connectors are deleted right away.